 Nepal is so varied.
-From the highest and most barren mountains in the world, to the low-lying, wet and humid jungles – like this one.
+From the highest and most barren mountains in the world, to the low-lying, wet and humid jungles – like the Chitwan National Park.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Country: Nepal